Bare Infinitive vs Full Infinitive: Clear Grammar Guide

 I’m ready to start.

-He was happy to help.
+She was happy to help.

 Use the full infinitive to show purpose.